SNAP Eligibility Calculator – Kansas

 How much can 1 person get in food stamps in Kansas?

-Is Kansas food stamps same as SNAP?
+Is Kansas food stamps the same as SNAP?

 Can I get SNAP in Kansas if I just lost my job?